 When it comes to choosing ecommerce digital marketing strategies, there’s no such thing as one size fits all.
 Everything depends on the business context, industry, what you sell, and the audience you’re targeting.

 Let’s take it one step at a time.

 Ecommerce marketing is the process of using different tactics and strategies to drive traffic to your online store, convert that traffic into paying customers, and turn those customers into loyal ones.

 With a solid plan, you’ll be able to build brand awareness, attract more traffic to your site, drive customer loyalty, and keep your business flourishing by increasing sales.

-Although every ecommerce business is different, there are a few essential ecommerce marketing ideas that are universal and can be adjusted into every strategy.
+Although every ecommerce business is different, there are a few essential ecommerce marketing ideas that are universal and can be included in your marketing plan.

 Let’s go over them.

 9 Pillars of Building a Solid Ecommerce Marketing Strategy in 2022

 What’s your first instinct when a friend tells you about a new brand they discovered?
 You either search it on Google or social media or ask the friend for a link to their website/social media profile.

 Millions of people are using social media, making sense for this medium to be a part of your ecommerce marketing strategy.